Lansoweb/los-cors/README.md

 'allowed_credentials' => false,
 ```

-### Zend Expressive
+### Laminas / Mezzio

-If you are using [expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton), you can copy `config/los-cors.global.php.dist` to `config/autoload/los-cors.global.php` and modify configuration as your needs.
+If you are using [mezzio-skeleton](https://github.com/mezzio/mezzio-skeleton), you can copy `config/los-cors.global.php.dist` to `config/autoload/los-cors.global.php` and modify the configuration as needed.